 Region

 CenterPoint Energy is committed to building a stronger, more reliable, more resilient energy future for Hockley families, local businesses and the region.
-As part of this effort, we are investing in new electric infrastructure, including 5 miles of transmission lines and a new substation, that will be capable of withstanding more extreme weather and supporting future economic growth, while also meeting the growing energy needs of the Hockley area.
+As part of this effort, we are investing in new electric infrastructure, including five miles of transmission lines and a new substation, that will be capable of withstanding more extreme weather and supporting future economic growth, while also meeting the growing energy needs of the Hockley area.

 Strengthening Resiliency to Withstand Extreme Weather